pelloaspuru/pelloaspuru.github.io/README.md

 ## _config.yml
 - changes the sidebar title and subtitle.
 - Default YAML values establishes the underlying characteristics of each page type.

+## index.md
+- configures the front page of the website.

+## publication.md, about.md and category.html...
+- configure the remaining of the website pages.